andersjanmyr/functional_javascript/intro/01_intro.md

 We can't have that!

 !SLIDE center
-# George Makes some Calls
+# Big George Makes Some Calls
 ![george_calls](george_calls.jpg)